-- be flat, unfolded, and on good-quality, 8.5" x 11" white paper; - be single-sided; - not have a cover or a back; - be (if consisting of more than one page) fastened by paperclip or binder clip and may not be stapled; - be two-hole punched at the top with the holes 2/4" apart and appropriately centered; and - include the original signature of the pro se litigant or attorney who files it.
+- be on good-quality, 8.5" x 11" white paper; - be single-sided; - not be stapled; and - include the original signature of the pro se litigant or attorney who files it. - (e) Email Filings.
+Email filings may be accepted only in specific accordance with General Orders of the Court.